anthonyhuang07/blog.ah07.xyz/_posts/2022-08-31-gd-balance-board.md

 You can now play Geometry Dash with the Wii Balance Board!
 Share your progress, questions, concerns all in the new comments section down below!
 And if you haven't watched the video and decided to read this anyways, go watch the video [right now]().

 Goodbye!

-> If you watched the video, you may have caught that I said that the numbers next to each action triggers it depending on the weight (number) chosen.
-That is actually the value for how much X and Y movement there is when "Mouse Move" is selected.
-{: .prompt-info }